nnuval/nnuval.github.io/_posts/2016-12-10-What-is-this.md

 ...and maybe this is graded.
 BUT it's not about the grade.
 The usefulness of this assignment goes far beyond an A or a 100%.
 Before this I did not know that you could host a site on GitHub (thank you GitHub for your generosity).
 I didn't know what Jekyll was or how awesome Jekyll is (thank you Jekyll for your awesomeness).
-Thank you Dr. Zacharski for an assignment that will benefit me as a working professional.
+And thank you Dr. Zacharski for an assignment that will benefit me as a working professional.
+So feel free to peruse around.
+If there is a typo, incorrect information, or if you are curious about anything you find here send me an email natenuval@yahoo.com.